Published on January 9, 2021

 Stroll across this historic covered bridge while exploring Wawona’s Pioneer History Center.
 Photo: Theresa Ho

-• Distance: 3.5 miles loop
+• Distance: 3.5 mile loop

-• Elevation Gain: Mostly Flat
+• Elevation Gain: Mostly flat

-• Max Elevation: 4,000 feet
+• Max elevation: 4,000 feet

-• Difficulty: Easy
+• Difficulty: easy

 Starting at the historic Wawona Hotel, take the paved road across the golf course and turn left on the fire road that loops around Wawona Meadow.
 Here, the forest edges up to a beautiful expanse of frosty green and soon you leave the links behind as you head southwest (the trail goes well beyond the golf course).
 Your counterclockwise loop is worlds apart from the bustle life back home, not to mention dog and kid-friendly (no particular order!).
 A great destination for a brisk run on a winter morn’.

-Outside the Park, greater Mariposa County offers copious lower-elevation hikes with a range of habitats from steep, almost Scottish highland-like hills with little vegetation (great views!) to dense conifer forests, as well as rolling, oak-studded foothills and flat, lakeside paths perfect for a stroll with your trusted pooch.
+Outside the Park, greater Mariposa County offers copious lower-elevation hikes with a range of habitats from steep, almost Scottish highland-like hills with little vegetation (great views!) to dense conifer forests, as well as rolling, oak-studded foothills and flat lakeside paths perfect for a stroll with your trusted pooch.

 Stockton Creek Preserve